fbpx

 In local councils and parliaments across Australia, exclusively Christian prayers are recited to open official proceedings.

-In the national parliament, elected representatives are asked to stand for the Lord’s Prayer at the opening of every day in the House of Representatives and the Senate.
+In the national parliament and in all state parliaments, elected representatives are asked to stand for the Lord’s Prayer at the opening of every day in the House of Representatives and the Senate.

 At the local government level, the practice varies.
 Some councils begin with a version of the Lord’s Prayer or other prayers that commit councillors to work for the ‘glory of God’.
 Others invite local religious ministers into meetings to deliver a sermon and a prayer.
 At the Redlands City Council in Queensland, some sermons have lasted up to 10 minutes.